7am - 6pm: Monday - Friday

 10am - 6pm: Sunday

-To protect our customers and employees from the threat of Covid-19, our office doors will remain locked at this time and no customer entry will be allowed.
+To protect our customers and employees from the threat of Covid-19, our lobby/reception doors will remain locked at this time and no customer entry will be allowed.
 We are now offering curb side assistance.
-Please call 847-381-6009 when you arrive and one of our friendly staff members will come out to assist you.
+Please call 847-381-6009 when you arrive and one of our friendly masked staff members will come out to assist you.
 At that time, please remove any collar and leash from your pup(s) and keep those with you.
 We will bring out a gentle lead to guide your pet safely into the facility.

 10 Hillside Dr. | Lake Barrington | IL | 60010